-5. Deployment to the CENTCOM area of responsibility ("AOR") is governed by a variety of regulations, including Department of Defense Instruction ("DoDI") 6490.07 and Modification Thirteen to USCENTCOM Individual Protection and Individual-Unit Deployment Policy ("MOD 13").

-6. DoDI 6490.07 (Deployment Limiting Medical Conditions for Service Members and DoD Civilian Employees) puts forth baseline guidance on medical deployability for the DoD.
+- 5. Deployment to the CENTCOM area of responsibility ("AOR") is governed by a variety of regulations, including Department of Defense Instruction ("DoDI") 6490.07 and Modification Thirteen to USCENTCOM Individual Protection and Individual-Unit Deployment Policy ("MOD 13"). - 6.
+DoDI 6490.07 (Deployment Limiting Medical Conditions for Service Members and DoD Civilian Employees) puts forth baseline guidance on medical deployability for the DoD.
 Enclosure 3 states, "In general, individuals with the conditions in paragraphs a. through h. of this enclosure, based upon a medical assessment as described in Enclosure 2 and Reference (l), shall not deploy unless a waiver is granted."
 Paragraph (e) (2) then states, "A diagnosis of human immunodeficiency (HIV) antibody positive with the presence of progressive clinical illness or immunological deficiency.
 The cognizant Combatant Command surgeon shall be consulted in all instances of HIV seropositivity before medical clearance for deployment."
-Enclosure 4 additionally specifies Combatant Commanders shall "Serve as the final approval authority for exceptions to the medical standards (waivers) made pursuant to the procedures in this Instruction.", and serves as the basis for MOD 13.

-Case 1:18-cv-00641-LMB-IDD Document 257-40 Filed 05/04/20 Page 4 of 6 PageID# 8731 Case 1:18-cv-01565-LMB-IDD Document 50-3 Filed 01/25/19 Page 62 of 138 PageID# 1606
+Case 1:18-cv-01565-LMB-IDD Document 270-40 Filed 05/04/20 Page 4 of 6 PageID# 10345

+Case 1:18-cv-01565-LMB-IDD Document 50-3 Filed 01/25/19 Page 62 of 138 PageID# 1606